Do you feel anxious or fearful about your dental care? Are you avoiding the dentist due to your dental anxiety and fear?

 People with Special Needs

 Patients with special needs, such as physical or cognitive disabilities, can also benefit from sedation dentistry.
-Some may have difficulty sitting still for long periods, while others may not fully understand what’s happening during a dental procedure, which can cause distress.
+A long appointment can be difficult for patients who struggle to sit still or who feel confused about the treatment.
 Sedation can help them relax and stay calm, making it easier for the dentist to complete the necessary work.
 It also helps prevent any involuntary movements that might interfere with the procedure.

 People Needing Complex or Lengthy Procedures

-Some dental procedures, like wisdom tooth extraction, root canals, or extensive dental implants, take a long time and can be uncomfortable.
+Longer treatments like wisdom tooth removal can be uncomfortable.
+Sedation dentistry helps you relax through the entire process.
 Patients undergoing these treatments may benefit from sedation because it allows them to stay comfortable for the entire procedure.
-With sedation, time seems to pass faster, and patients don’t have to worry about feeling restless or uncomfortable during a lengthy appointment.
+Sedation helps time pass quickly and keeps you comfortable, so you won’t feel restless during a long appointment.

 IV Sedation FAQs